BAJAJ FINSERV DIRECT LIMITED

 • Understand the Associated Market Risk

-Although SGBs are issued by the government and considered secure, their returns depend on fluctuating gold prices.
-This means your principal is safe, but the growth depends on market trends.
+Although Sovereign Gold Bonds (SGBs) are issued by the government and considered secure, their returns depend on fluctuations in gold prices.
+While the principal is protected, the potential growth is linked to market movements.
+As a result, the market value of SGBs can fluctuate in line with gold prices.

 • Consider the Availability Timeline